 Hydrides, oxides, and Hydroxide of beryllium

 It does not form any hydrides directly but BeH2 may be obtained by reducing BeCl2 with lithium hydride with LiAlH4.
-Beryllium hydride is an amorphous white solid which decomposed above 250°C giving hydrogen.
+Beryllium hydride is an amorphous white solid that decomposed above 250°C giving hydrogen.
 It forms its monoxide (BeO) when heated in oxygen.
 Beryllium oxide is strongly basic in nature and formed by covalent bonding.
 The hydroxide like Be(OH)2 can be obtained by treating their monoxide with water or by adding alkali to an aqueous solution of the salts.

 Carbides, Nitrides, and Halides of beryllium

 The carbides of Be have the chemical formula Be2C and are formed by direct reaction with carbon at 1900°C. It also obtained heating metal with acetylene around 400°C. It burns in nitrogen to form crystalline solid nitrides like Be3N2.
 All the metals of Group-2 combine with halogen at a suitable temperature to form dihalides like BeCl2 or MgCl2.
 All the halides of beryllium are covalent and polymeric in nature and do not conduct electricity in the molten phase of the metal.